Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification: Problem Formulation for BAI

-The last inequality follows from Lemma (\ref{le:le1}). \end{IEEEproof} Building upon this foundation, Lemma~\ref{lemma3:BAI_VV} provides a complementary result by quantifying the probability that the optimal arm is erroneously eliminated during round $r$. \begin{lemma} The probability that the best arm is eliminated in round $r$ is at most
+Building upon this foundation, Lemma~\ref{lemma3:BAI_VV} provides a complementary result by quantifying the probability that the optimal arm is erroneously eliminated during round $r$. \begin{lemma} The probability that the best arm is eliminated in round $r$ is at most

-where $i_r = \frac{K}{2^{r+2}}$, $|A_r| = 4 i_r$. \end{lemma} \begin{IEEEproof} See Appendix \ref{App:5}. \end{IEEEproof}
+where $i_r = \frac{K}{2^{r+2}}$, $|A_r| = 4 i_r$. \end{lemma} \begin{IEEEproof} See Appendix \ref{App:4}. \end{IEEEproof}

-Leveraging the results of Lemmas~\ref{lemma2:BAI_VV} and~\ref{lemma3:BAI_VV}, we now state and prove the main theorem, which establishes an upper bound on the overall probability of error. \begin{theorem} The probability of error is upper bounded as
+Leveraging the results of Lemmas~\ref{lemma2:BAI_VV} and~\ref{lemma3:BAI_VV}, we now state and prove the main theorem, which establishes an upper bound on the overall probability of error.